LTD / ERISA Disability Lawyers Orange, Riverside & San Bernardino Counties

 A Claimant's Credibility is Always Important

-A claimant's credibility becomes even more important when the disabling complaint is subjective and self-reported, such as pain, weakness, fatigue, or headache.
+A claimant's credibility is always important and increasingly important when the disabling complaint is subjective and self-reported, such as pain, weakness, fatigue, or headache.
 Although self-reported symptoms are sometimes amenable to verification by laboratory or other diagnostic testing, that is not always the case.
 Moreover, there are some conditions such as fibromyalgia (FM) or chronic fatigue syndrome (CFS) whose symptoms may be completely disabling even when laboratory tests and x-rays are all normal.

 In such situations, the decision to grant or withhold disability benefits may turn in large measure on a claimant's credibility.